 No. CMEA accreditation affirms faithfulness to philosophy and practice, not specific academic results or test scores.

-Accreditation is granted for a fixed term (typically five years), with annual reporting and a renewal review at the end of the term.
+Accreditation is granted for a fixed term of five years, with annual reporting and a renewal review at the end of the term.

 CMEA identifies core principles such as living books, narration, habit formation, respect for the child as a person created in the image of God, and education as the science of relations as non-negotiable elements of faithful Charlotte Mason practice.